Franklin–Nashville campaign: Columbia (November 24–29)

 Hood waited for Forrest at Tuscumbia for almost three weeks while his commissary officers attempted to provide 20 days supply of rations for the upcoming campaign.
 This was a difficult assignment because the supply line was tenuous, requiring transport on two railroads, followed by 15 miles on poor roads to Tuscumbia, using wagons pulled by undernourished horses and oxen.
 Hood transferred his headquarters to Florence on the morning of November 13 and Maj.
-Gen. Benjamin F. Cheatham's corps marched across the river that day with the army's supply trains and cattle following on November 14.
+Gen. Benjamin F. Cheatham's corps marched across the river that day with the army's supply trains and cattle following on Monday, November 14.
+Heavy rains during this period made travel on the roads difficult.
 The final corps, under Lt.
-Gen. Alexander P. Stewart, crossed the Tennessee on November 20.
+Gen. Alexander P. Stewart, crossed the Tennessee on the following Sunday, November 20.

 On November 16, Hood received word that Sherman was about to depart Atlanta for his March to the Sea.
 Beauregard urged Hood to take immediate action in an attempt to distract Sherman's advance, emphasizing the importance of moving before Thomas could consolidate his forces.
 Both Sherman and Thomas considered it likely that Hood would follow Sherman through Georgia.
 Although Thomas received intelligence that Hood was amassing supplies for a movement north, he discounted most of it—heavy rains during November made the roads almost impassable.
-By November 21, however, Thomas had evidence that all three of Hood's corps were in motion and he directed Schofield to withdraw gradually to the north to protect Columbia before Hood could seize it.
+By 8:00 a.m., Monday, November 21, however, Thomas had evidence that all three of Hood's corps were in motion and he directed Schofield to withdraw gradually to the north to protect Columbia before Hood could seize it.
 Schofield arrived at Pulaski on the night of November 13 and assumed command of all forces there, including the IV Corps.
 Thomas remained concerned that 10,000 troops from the XVI Corps, commanded by Maj.
 Gen. Andrew J. Smith, had not arrived as promised reinforcements from Missouri.

 Hood's army departed Florence on November 21, marching in three columns, with Cheatham on the left, Lee in the center, and Stewart on the right, all screened by Forrest's cavalry.
 Hood's plan was to consolidate at Mount Pleasant and from there move to the east to cut off Schofield before he could reach Columbia and the Duck River.
 The rapid forced march 70 miles north was under miserable conditions, with freezing winds and sleet, which made progress difficult for the underfed and underclothed army.
 Nevertheless, Hood's men were in good spirits as they returned to Tennessee.